Blitzkrieg: France

-Russia/USSR
+Russia and Soviet Union

-In 1916 General Alexei Brusilov had used surprise and infiltration tactics during the Brusilov Offensive.
-Later, Marshal Mikhail Tukhachevsky (1893-1937), Georgii Isserson (1898-1976) and other members of the Red Army developed a concept of deep battle from the experience of the Polish–Soviet War of 1919–1920.
-These concepts would guide Red Army doctrine throughout World War II.
-Realizing the limitations of infantry and cavalry, Tukhachevsky advocated mechanized formations and the large-scale industrialization they required.
+In 1916, General Alexei Brusilov had used surprise and infiltration tactics during the Brusilov Offensive.
+Later, Marshal Mikhail Tukhachevsky (1893–1937), Georgii Isserson (1898–1976) and other members of the Red Army developed a concept of deep battle from the experience of the Polish–Soviet War of 1919–1920.
+Those concepts would guide the Red Army doctrine throughout the Second World War.
+Realising the limitations of infantry and cavalry, Tukhachevsky advocated mechanized formations and the large-scale industrialisation that they required.
 Robert Watt (2008) wrote that blitzkrieg has little in common with Soviet deep battle.
-In 2002 H. P. Willmott had noted that deep battle contained two important differences: it was a doctrine of total war (not of limited operations), and rejected decisive battle in favor of several large, simultaneous offensives.
+In 2002, H. P. Willmott had noted that deep battle contained two important differences from blitzkrieg by being a doctrine of total war, not of limited operations, and rejecting decisive battle in favour of several large simultaneous offensives.

 The Reichswehr and the Red Army began a secret collaboration in the Soviet Union to evade the Treaty of Versailles occupational agent, the Inter-Allied Commission.
-In 1926 war-games and tests began at Kazan and Lipetsk in the RSFSR.
-The centers served to field-test aircraft and armored vehicles up to the battalion level and housed aerial- and armoured-warfare schools, through which officers rotated.
+In 1926 war games and tests began at Kazan and Lipetsk, in the Soviet Russia.
+The centers served to field-test aircraft and armored vehicles up to the battalion level and housed aerial- and armoured-warfare schools through which officers rotated.

 Nazi Germany

-After becoming Chancellor of Germany (head of government) in 1933, Adolf Hitler ignored the Versailles Treaty provisions.
-Within the Wehrmacht (established in 1935) the command for motorized armored forces was named the Panzerwaffe in 1936.
-The Luftwaffe (the German air force) was officially established in February 1935, and development began on ground-attack aircraft and doctrines.
-Hitler strongly supported this new strategy.
-He read Guderian's 1937 book Achtung – Panzer! and upon observing armored field exercises at Kummersdorf he remarked, "That is what I want – and that is what I will have."
+After becoming Chancellor of Germany in 1933, Adolf Hitler ignored the provisions of the Treaty of Versailles.
+Within the Wehrmacht, which was established in 1935, the command for motorized armored forces was named the Panzerwaffe in 1936.
+The Luftwaffe, the German air force, was officially established in February 1935, and development began on ground-attack aircraft and doctrines.
+Hitler strongly supported the new strategy.
+He read Guderian's 1937 book Achtung – Panzer! and upon observing armored field exercises at Kummersdorf, he remarked, "That is what I want – and that is what I will have".

 Guderian

 Guderian summarized combined-arms tactics as the way to get the mobile and motorized armored divisions to work together and support each other to achieve decisive success.
 In his 1950 book, Panzer Leader, he wrote:

-Guderian believed that developments in technology were required to support the theory; especially, equipping armored divisions—tanks foremost–with wireless communications.
+Guderian believed that developments in technology were required to support the theory, especially by equipping armored divisions, tanks foremost, with wireless communications.
 Guderian insisted in 1933 to the high command that every tank in the German armored force must be equipped with a radio.
-At the start of World War II, only the German army was thus prepared with all tanks "radio-equipped".
-This proved critical in early tank battles where German tank commanders exploited the organizational advantage over the Allies that radio communication gave them.
-Later all Allied armies would copy this innovation.
+At the start of World War II, only the German Army was thus prepared with all tanks being "radio-equipped".
+That proved critical in early tank battles in which German tank commanders exploited the organizational advantage over the Allies that radio communication gave them.

+All Allied armies would later copy that innovation.
 During the Polish campaign, the performance of armored troops, under the influence of Guderian's ideas, won over a number of skeptics who had initially expressed doubt about armored warfare, such as von Rundstedt and Rommel.